Performances

 Clapping out a poem in Morse code and pulling out a braid of text from my belly pouch to continue the need to communicate, if only failing.
 Photographer: Todd Fraser.

 In winter, 2017, Mathieu Léger and I did a nine-venue performance art tour of New Brunswick, presented by Galerie Sans Nom.
-You can view the documentation and read the blog at the link below. http://www.perfform.ca/2017/03/
+You can view the documentation at the link below. http://www.perfform.ca/2017/03/

 Calling the Cuckoo, 2014, 7a*11d International Festival of Performance Art, Toronto.
 Photographer: Henry Chan